 Argument Description filePath to the document file, or - to read from stdin

-Option Description Default -o, --output <file>Write output to a file instead of stdout — --format <format>Output format: json or text text--ocr-server-url <url>HTTP OCR server URL — (uses Tesseract) --no-ocrDisable OCR entirely — --ocr-language <lang>OCR language code en--num-workers <n>Pages to OCR in parallel CPU cores - 1 --max-pages <n>Maximum pages to parse 10000--target-pages <pages>Pages to parse (e.g., "1-5,10") — (all pages) --dpi <dpi>Rendering DPI 150--no-precise-bboxDeprecated: Disable populating the output boundingBoxes array.
-Will be removed in v2.0.
-Text item coordinates (x, y, width, height) are always present regardless.— --preserve-small-textKeep very small text — --password <password>Password for encrypted/protected documents — --config <file>JSON config file path — -q, --quietSuppress progress output —
+Option Description Default -o, --output <file>Write output to a file instead of stdout — --format <format>Output format: json, text, or markdown text--image-mode <mode>Markdown image handling: off, placeholder, or embed placeholder--image-output-dir <dir>Directory to write images to when --image-mode embed — --no-linksEmit link anchor text as plain text (no [text](url)) in markdown — --no-ocrDisable OCR entirely — --ocr-language <lang>OCR language code (Tesseract format) eng--ocr-server-url <url>HTTP OCR server URL — (uses Tesseract) --tessdata-path <path>Path to tessdata directory — (uses TESSDATA_PREFIX env var) --num-workers <n>Pages to OCR in parallel CPU cores - 1 --max-pages <n>Maximum pages to parse 1000--target-pages <pages>Pages to parse (e.g., "1-5,10") — (all pages) --dpi <dpi>Rendering DPI 150--preserve-small-textKeep very small text — --password <password>Password for encrypted/protected documents — -q, --quietSuppress progress output —

 # JSON output with bounding boxes